mflova/mflova-coding-guidelines/python/descriptors.md

 most recommended and used:

-- Instead of the above implementation, you can just create a `WeakRefDictionary` being the key the instance and the value the value.
+- Instead of the above implementation, you can just create a `WeakRefDictionary` being the key the instance and the value.
 The only problem is that the class has to be hashable.
 This means that `__hash__` has to be defined (by default this is the id of the instance in custom classes) and that `__eq__` operator has to be equal if `hash(a) == hash(b)`.
 For custom classes, by default, everything is ok.
 However,